 Dear Friends and Neighbors,

-We want you to be the first to hear the exciting news!
-What started out as a small movement fueled by passionate lovers of Red Rock is now a 501c3 nonprofit that was just voted by the Las Vegas Sun as Las Vegas’ Best Environmental Effort of 2019.
 Thanks to you for all of your support—from volunteering and donating, to wearing the red shirts and testifying—together we’ve been able to accomplish much for our beloved canyon.

 We would like to invite you personally to join the team to Save Red Rock!
 We have individual and corporate memberships available for any amount.
 Please see membership form at the link below to sign up.